WTF (Where They From)

 Songfacts®:

-• The lead single from the album Block Party, a snippet was debuted on October 26, 2015, during halftime on Monday Night Football.
-The futuristic, uptempo production was supplied by Missy Elliott's longtime collaborator, and fellow Virginia native Pharrell Williams, who also drops a verse in the song.
+• "WTF (Where They From)" was slated as the lead single from Missy Elliott's long-awaited seventh album, Block Party, but the album never materialized.
+A snippet of the song was debuted on October 26, 2015, during halftime on Monday Night Football and the full song was issued as a single on November 12.
+The futuristic, uptempo production was supplied by Elliott's longtime collaborator and fellow Virginia native Pharrell Williams, who also drops a verse in the song.

 • Some fans have been speculating if the lyrics on the hip-hop banger's hook are aimed at Miley Cyrus: